 If you would like to receive these, or any of our other support services, then just call us on 0800 030 4567.

 For customers who are deaf or have hearing difficulties, Robin Hood Energy are able to offer free advice and support for those who have the correct equipment installed.

 For extra security, you can use our free password scheme.
 All you need to do is choose a password (make sure it’s something no one else can guess) then call us on 0800 030 4567 and let us know what it is and we will make sure anyone from Robin Hood Energy visiting your home can confirm it with you.

 We take your safety seriously.
 The Robin Hood Energy representative that visits your home will have the necessary skills to do the job that they are visiting you for.
 They will also be able to tell you about where you can find help and advice on your energy supply.

 Our representatives always carry identification cards.
-Don’t worry about asking to check their card carefully – genuine representatives of Robin Hood Energy won’t mind at all.
+Don’t worry about asking to check their card carefully as genuine representatives of Robin Hood Energy won’t mind at all.

-If you’re unsure that someone who’s come to your home really is a Robin Hood Energy representative, call us on 0800 030 4567 before you let them in.
-We’ll check their details.
+If you’re unsure that someone who’s come to your home really is a Robin Hood Energy representative then please call us on 0800 030 4567 before you let them in and we’ll be happy to check their details.

 Got a question?
 Need advice or help with your energy account?
 You can find the answers to frequently asked questions in Help & Advice.

 At Robin Hood Energy, we’re committed to making sure that you receive an excellent service from us and strive hard to get things right first time for our customers.
-However, we know that occasionally we may get things wrong.
-If we do, just give us a call and we’ll make sure that we put things right for you quickly.
+However, we know that occasionally we may get things wrong so if there’s a problem just give us a call and we’ll make sure that we put things right for you as quickly as possible.

-If your complaint relates to a problem with the delivery of your gas or electricity, we will pass it on to your network supply operator to investigate, as they are responsible for this.
+If your complaint relates to a problem with the delivery of your gas or electricity, we will pass it on to your network supply operator to investigate as they are responsible for your supply network.